Accreditation @ iRAP

 The fee for activity accreditation is USD 200 per person per year (or USD 100 per person per year for those living in countries not defined as High Income).
 A person will pay a maximum of USD 200 (or USD 100) per year, regardless of the number of types of accreditation they hold.

-The fee for inspection system accreditation is USD 8750 per system type for 3 years, and renewal will be 50% of that fee.
+The fee for inspection system accreditation is USD 8750 per system type for 3 years, and renewal is 50% of that fee.
 Companies, organizations or individuals who manufacture a system are eligible to apply for accreditation.
 Accreditation will also be subject to testing against the inspection system specification.

 As a charity, our lifesaving work is only made possible through the generosity of our donors.
 We also benefit greatly from the goodwill of many individuals and research organisations around the world who are committed to saving lives through safer roads. iRAP is extremely grateful for the support of all our partners.
 Fees for accreditation are vitally Important in ensuring that these activities are sustainable and remain accessible to every country.